stakater/kubestackplus-docs/content/for-cisos/authentication-authorization/saap-authorization-roles.md

 ### Administration

 - can create/edit/delete resource quotas and limits on the cluster
-- can access the reserved `saap-cluster-admin` project on the cluster, which allows for the creation of `ServiceAccounts` with elevated privileges and gives the ability to update default limits and quotas for projects on the cluster
+- can access the reserved `customer-admin` project on the cluster, which allows for the creation of `ServiceAccounts` with elevated privileges and gives the ability to update default limits and quotas for projects on the cluster
-- `saap-cluster-admin` service account can create project
+- `customer-admin` service account can create project
-- `saap-cluster-admin` service account can delete project
+- `customer-admin` service account can delete project
-- `saap-cluster-admin` service account cannot edit/create rolebinding
+- `customer-admin` service account cannot edit/create rolebinding
 - can not create/edit/delete `clusterresourcequotas`

 Only the mentioned permissions above are present for the role, for any other permission required the user need to raise a case with Stakater Support team.

 ## How to request this role from Stakater Support

-If any user needs to be given `saap-cluster-admin` role , they can raise a request with Stakater team to assign the desired role to that user.
+If any user needs to be given `customer-admin` role , they can raise a request with Stakater team to assign the desired role to that user.

 ## Items to be provided to Stakater Support